Your House: How to Make It Asthma-Safe

 - stuff in the air (like smoke)

-As you probably already guessed, the idea is to control the triggers in your house.
+If you have asthma, your doctor will help you figure out what your triggers are.
+It's important to learn how to control the triggers in your house.
 This is especially important in rooms where you spend a lot of time, like your bedroom.

 Keeping the air at home clean is important.
 It can contain irritants (say: EAR-uh-tunts), such as: